 - Brussels sprouts

-The recommended daily amount of vitamin C in adult women is about 75 milligrams, while adult men should take about 90 milligrams per day.
+The recommended daily amount of vitamin C in adult women is about 75 milligrams, and about 90 milligrams per day for adult men.
 Research suggests that a higher intake of vitamin C is required for optimum reduction of chronic disease risk in nonsmoking men and women.
 Researchers have suggested that the RDA be revised to 120 mg vitamin C per day.
 According to the Linus Pauling Institute, higher doses can be therapeutic and range from 200 to 1,000 mg/day.

-Vitamin D is a fat-soluble vitamin found in a few foods but is mainly produced within your body when your skin is directly exposed to the sun’s ultraviolet rays.
-Vitamin D is best known for its relationship with calcium, mainly helping calcium absorption in the gut and maintaining calcium concentrations in the blood to keep bones healthy and strong.
+Vitamin D is a fat-soluble vitamin found in a few foods but is mainly produced by the body when your skin is directly exposed to the sun’s ultraviolet rays.
+Vitamin D is best known for its synergistic relationship with calcium; it promotes calcium absorption in the gut and helps maintain calcium concentrations in the blood to keep bones healthy and strong.
 Vitamin D keeps bones from becoming porous and is necessary for normal bone growth.

 Along with its function in bones, vitamin D plays a large role in modulating immune responses.
 Prior to the discovery and use of antibiotics, vitamin D was commonly (and unknowingly) used as a treatment for infections.
 Lower vitamin D levels have frequently been linked to an increased rate of infection.